 If phono stages were font styles, the PS Audio piece would be CAPITALISED BOLD and the Wyred 4 Sound underscored italics.
 We choose according to audible preference.
 If its needle drops and/or playing a phono stage into a DAC, we’d functionally favour the NPC.
 Putting the techno to one side, the PH-1 makes clearer its audible advantages.

 Bridging analogue and digital worlds with over-simplistic analogies, phono stages are to DACs what cartridges are to network streamers.
-For a wetter, more supple presentation I prefer for the Ortofon 2M Black that, when paired with the PH-1, it doses voices with a little extra velvet and electric guitars with a splash of water.
+For a more supple presentation I prefer the Ortofon 2M Black that, when paired with the PH-1, doses voices with a little extra velvet and electric guitars with a splash of water.